alamkanak/Android-Week-View/README.md

 Android Week View
 =================

 **Android Week View** is an Android library to display calendar views within an app.
 It was developed by [Raquib-ul Alam](https://github.com/alamkanak).
-Because it is not currently maintained and does not work when using Support Library 28, I’m providing this fork.
+Because it is not currently maintained and does not work when using API level 28, I’m providing this fork.

 Usage
 ---------